Becoming a correctional officer is a rewarding and challenging career.

-If you have progressed from fitness testing you will receive an email inviting you to complete online abilities testing and psychometric profiling.
-You will be given a week and a half in which to complete this profiling and will be sent all the instructions and information required upon progression to this stage.
+If you have progressed from fitness testing you will then need to complete online abilities testing and psychometric profiling.
+You will have a week and a half in which to complete this profiling and we will send you all the instructions and information when you have progressed to this stage.